redmattre/100flows/README.md

 - Give your computer a static IP in the Soundscape Network, like: `192.168.20.50`
 - Now open the "100flows_main.maxpat" file with Max Runtime or Max (also Max Trial works)
 - Select on the interface drop down menu the number of the matrix object you want to control and scan it with your smartphone
-- If everythin went correctly and you've done everything correctly you should see the number of the object and in the "large positioning" you can see it moving.
+- If everything went correctly and you've done all the passages you should see the number of the object appear in the smartphone UI.
+Also in the "large positioning" you can see the correct object moving.
 Otherwise go to the [Common Errors and Troubleshooting](#common-errors-and-troubleshooting) section to check your setup.

 ## OSC Network Setup Instructions